 Citrus production relies on water supplies for several field operations, including irrigation, freeze protection, and the application of agrochemicals.
-Water is used in cleaning hands and equipment.
-Water can be a direct or indirect source of contamination, so policies and procedures must be in place to minimize the risk that may be imposed.
-Water that is intended or likely to contact fruit or fruitcontact surfaces is called agricultural water and presents a higher level of risk than water that does not contact fruit or fruit-contact surfaces.
+Water is also used for washing hands and equipment.
+These applications can result in water being a source of contamination through direct or indirect methods, so policies and procedures must be in place to minimize risks.
+Water that is intended or likely to contact fruit or fruit-contact surfaces is called agricultural water and presents a higher level of risk than water that does not contact fruit or fruit-contact surfaces.
 Different sources of agricultural water can also present different levels of risk, with untreated surface water representing a higher level of risk than groundwater or treated water.
 These risk factors should be weighed when considering the best uses of different water supplies (e.g., using higher-risk water sources for lower-risk applications and vice versa).
-For example, untreated surface water could be used for seepage or under-canopy irrigation.
+For example, untreated surface water could be used for seepage or under-canopy irrigation, where contact is not likely.
 In contrast, groundwater, municipal water, or properly treated surface water must be used for handwashing by harvest workers.
-For more information regarding water GAPs, refer to https://edis.ifas.ufl.edu/fs136.
+For more information regarding water GAPs, refer to https://doi.org/10.32473/edis-fs136-2019.